joypoddar/state-hooks/README.md

 **Only Call Hooks from React Functions**

 Call them from within React functional components and not just any regular JS function.

+## Tutorial - 4 - useState with object

+useState does not automatically merge and update the object.
+This is a key difference to setState which we come across in class variables.
+We have to do this manually using the spread operator.